nguyenmp/docs-v2/content/influxdb/v2.0/reference/rc0-upgrade-guide.md

 - [9.
 Load historical data into new instance](#)

 Depending on how you have things set up and how important the data stored in InfluxDB is, you can choose the parts of this guide that make sense to you.
-For example, if there's nothing in your existing InfluxDB Beta instance you need to keep, feel free to skip the sections about migrating resources and data to the new instance.
+For example, if there's nothing in your existing InfluxDB beta instance you need to keep, feel free to skip the sections about migrating resources and data to the new instance.

 ### Why is this manual process required?